 For Phase II, we designed an app with tailor-made features for the entrepreneurs.
 Our research helped the client identify some vital features for the new app.
 This new app, originally derived from the app designed in Phase I, has a simpler interface specifically designed in view of the low digital literacy of the users.
 The user interface includes more graphics, bigger buttons, clear call to actions buttons, and regional language support.

 Within our design thinking approach, we used ecosystem mapping to understand the context of the existing features of the apps.
 We then did some ethnographic research to understand the real pain points of the stakeholders.

 These insights helped us build the customer journey map and identify the gaps within.
 We found that the process to place orders was manual in spite of the existence of the mobile app, and the sales coordinators had been struggling to keep track of their respective delivery statuses.

 Our field trips helped us map the digital literacy level of the entrepreneurs.
 Through interviews, we were able to discover that these entrepreneurs were not yet trained enough to use the mobile app with the originally defined features.

 The ethnographic research and journey mapping within our design thinking methodology, helped us build a new app with features designed for and validated by, the stakeholders who were ultimately going to be using it.

 Design thinking can magically add value to existing systems.
-Its unique concepts can influence and alter the way an organisation looks at a business problem, and strives to build the solution.
-We applied the principles to simple mobile app development, and yielded incredible results.
+Its unique concepts can influence and alter the way an organization looks at a business problem and strives to build the solution.
+We applied the principles to simple mobile app development and yielded incredible results.
 We think you should follow the same path and see the results for yourself.